bazelbuild/bazel/site/docs/glossary.md

 A mapping of [*configuration*](#configuration) state from one value to another.
-Enables [*targets*](#target) in the [*build graph*](#build-graph) to have different configurations, even if they were instantiated from the same rule.
+Enables [*targets*](#target) in the [*build graph*](#build-graph) to have different configurations, even if they were instantiated from the same [*rule*](#rule).
 A common usage of transitions is with *split transitions*, where certain parts of the [*target graph*](#target-graph) is forked with distinct configurations for each fork.
 For example, one can build an Android APK with native binaries compiled for ARM and x86 using split transitions in a single build.

 #### Tree artifact